ishahroz/dotfiles/README.md

 - I use [ccstatusline](https://github.com/sirmalloc/ccstatusline) to configure the CC status line and save the settings at [`dot_config/ccstatusline/settings.json`](./dot_config/ccstatusline/settings.json).
 - This settings file then gets loaded up by the CC [`settings.json`](./.claude/settings.json).

+# TODO:

+- document how to setup new macos fresh macos setup
+- use nix darwn to manage all the configurations
+- document window nixos wsl configuratiosn as well (mostly to enable me to work on Windows laptops)
+- port macOS settings / configurations for linux as well